BrownDogGadgets/CrazyCircuits/Development/README.md

 To create a connected circuit, such as the `tests/attiny85-v1/` example,

 1. Open `projectname.sch` from the left-hand menu.
-1. Change the library path to point to the `rewire_circuits.lib` library.
+1. Change the library path to point to the `crazy_circuits.lib` library.
 1. Place components and connect them as you would any other schematic.
-1. If components don't exist, create new rewire symbols from existing KiCad repositories.
+1. If components don't exist, create new crazy symbols from existing KiCad repositories.
 1. Iterate between schematic and layout until atch the pad and pin numbers of symbols with the unorthodox pad numbers.
 1. Add standalone holes on the 8mm grid in the layout to fill out the holes.
 1. Add copper traces and additional silk where desired.